-Customised for students of all ages, the MINT Museum of Toys’ learning journey is tailored to the learning outcomes of schools.
-Through toys, students will rediscover Singapore’s history, learn about art, culture and design, and exercise creativity through interactive and hands-on activities.
+Through toys, students will rediscover Singapore’s history, learn about art, culture and design, and exercise creativity through interactive, hands-on, and experiential learning activities.

 After all, who doesn’t like toys?
-From pre-school to secondary school learners, students can embark on an exciting journey out of the classroom and broaden their horizons with never-before-seen toys.
+From pre-school to secondary school learners, students can embark on an exciting journey out of the classroom and broaden their horizons with never-before-seen toys in Singapore.

 EXPERIENTIAL LEARNING ACTIVITIES FOR STUDENTS